SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Validity Study

 \section{Validity Study}

 Following Zhu et al.~\cite{zhu2025establishing}, we examine two key aspects of benchmark validity: \emph{task validity} and \emph{outcome validity}.
 Task validity requires that a benchmark task be solvable if and only if an agent possesses the intended capability, while outcome validity requires that the evaluation signal faithfully reflects true task success.
-In this section, we analyze our task design to support task validity and conduct human-LLM alignment and robustness studies to assess outcome validity.
+In this section, we analyze our task design to support task validity and conduct human-LLM alignment and robustness studies to assess the validity of the outcomes.